eRailSafe Frequently Asked Questions

 - Complete the Vendor Statement of Business and Legal Relationships (VSBL) form.
 Return completed form to your contract administrator.

 - Once you receive your contract, you will need to call eRailSafe and provide the vendor ID number furnished on your contract cover letter (or set up an online account) to get set up in the eRailSafe system.
-Once your company has been enrolled in eRailSafe, your employees will need to take and pass the eRailSafe certification test to get their eRailsafe ID cards issued.
-(Note: eRailSafe cards may take up to 2 to 3 weeks for delivery after you pass the test, so please enroll your employees promptly to ensure compliance with the UPRR Controlled Access Policy).
+Once your company has been enrolled in eRailSafe, your employees will need to take and pass the eRailSafe certification training and testing, along with provide a contractor employee photo, to get their eRailsafe ID cards issued.
+(Note: eRailSafe cards may take up to 2 weeks for delivery after you have taken the testing, training and you have provided your photo, so please enroll your employees promptly to ensure compliance with the UPRR Controlled Access Policy).

 - Based on your particular contract, other training and certifications may apply.